Scalable-2024/bobb-protocol/README.md

 ## Important Notes:
 1. The folders "Allow self signed certificate" and "Initial-Topology" were approaches explored and tested but are not implemented in the final Bobb so can be ignored when testing Bobb protocol and use-case.
 2. The folder human_count_machine_learning in src/utils/human_count_machine_learning works correctly on pi but is not implemented in the final bobb protocol.
-3. Also when running bobb and use-case erros surrounding json appear, these happen for the first minute or so while running but eventually resolve themselves.
+3. Also when running bobb and use-case errors surrounding json appear, these happen for the first minute or so while running but eventually resolve themselves.
 Furthermore, the error "Error creating routing table" can also be ignored.
-They are being created correctly but we did not want to make changes to the code this close to the deadline incase of causing further issues.
+They are being created correctly but all groups agreed to not make changes to the code this close to the deadline incase of causing further issues.

 ## Introduction
 For the Bobb protocol we have made the choice to use HTTP protocol as the underlying transport protocol.
 This choice was made because of the simplicity of the protocol and the fact that it is widely used.